How data processing of deceased persons in regulated under the GDPR and the laws of France, Germany, and Italy? Let’s discuss it in iConsumer.

 For its part, the GDPR clearly states that it does not apply to the personal data of deceased persons, but

 “Member States may provide for rules regarding the processing of personal data of deceased persons” (recital 27).

-This provision provide significant flexibility to the Member States, that may choose to integrate the GDPR with further provisions on the subject at stake.
-As we’ll see below, the Italian regulators have recently chosen to extend protection to deceased persons.
+This provision provides significant flexibility to the Member States, that may choose to integrate the GDPR with further rules on the subject at stake.
+As we’ll see below, the Italian regulators have recently decided to extend protection to deceased persons.

 The Italian scenario: the New Data Protection Code

 From 19 September 2018, the Legislative Decree 101/2018, that radically amends the Italian Data Protection Code, will be applicable – some days ago Giulio gave a clear overview of this matter.
 Article 2-terdecies of the new Data Protection now states that